MartaSolomianko/melon-tasting-scheduler-project/README.md

 * Users can view all reservations they have booked

 ## Future Improvements
-* Address edge-cases in search results
+* Address edge-case in search results for when a user searches for a range that extends into a new day.

 Flesh out scaffolding for:
 * Booking a reservation
 * Editing a reservation
+* Deleting a reservation

 ## Set Up
 Clone or fork this repo: